DavePearce/Homepage/content/blog/2023/digging_eof.md

 On several occasions the gas cost of an existing operation has been tweaked for some reason.
 Sometimes costs are increased, whilst other times they are decreased.
-Generally speaking, reducing costs is not considered a breaking change (even though it technically could for contracts which relied on specific fixed costs).
+Generally speaking, reducing costs is not considered a breaking change (even though it clearly can be in some cases).
 However, changes which increase costs are normally considered to be breaking changes.

 Examples where costs decreased include: